SEVEN STEPS TO THE REST OF GOD

 “And as it is appointed to men once to die” is parallel to “So Christ was once offered to bear the sins of many.”

-“But after this the judgment” is parallel to “unto them that look for him shall he appear the second time without sin unto salvation.”
+“But after this the judgment” is parallel to “to those who look for him He will appear the second time without sin to salvation.”

 The appearing of Christ discussed in Hebrews 9:28 includes more than His coming in the clouds of glory.